Alexvidalcor/Printconfig/README.md

-# Configuraciones para Geeetech A10 V3
+# Settings for Geeetech A10 V3

-### Modificaciones básicas preestablecidas📋
+### Preset Basic Mods📋

-_La impresora 3d "target" tiene las siguientes modificaciones básicas con respecto a la versión stock:_
+_The "target" 3d printer has the following basic modifications compared to the stock version:_

-* Sistema Bowden con tubo de teflón Capricorn completo.
+* Bowden system with full Capricorn teflon tube.

-* Extrusora BMG clon.
+* BMG clone extruder.

-* Hotend stock con ventilación extra.
+* Hotend stock with extra ventilation.

-* Boquilla con mecanizado superior.
+* Nozzle with superior machining.

-* Placa controladora GT2560 V3.
+* GT2560 V3.

-* Drivers TMC2208.
+* TMC2208 drivers.

-### Particularidades de cada firmware (La calibración variará en otras máquinas) 🚀
+### Particularities of each firmware (Calibration will vary on other machines) 🚀

 _Klipper:_

-* Pressure advance activado.
+* Pressure advance activated.

-* Input shaper activado.
+* Input shaper enabled.

-* Aceleraciones afinadas.
+* Tuned accelerations.

-* PID calibrado.
+* PID calibrated.

 _Marlin:_

-* Linear advance activado.
+* Linear advance enabled.

-* S-Curve activado.
+* S-Curve activated.

-* Experimental S-Curve para linear advance activado.
+* Experimental S-Curve for linear advance enabled.